-- staff changes - playtime arrangements - lunchtime arrangements - learning planned for each class - aspects of school life under review and development - working with agencies such as, the educational psychologist, therapists or the school nursing service, to support parents and carers in meeting individual children's needs - providing opportunities for families and staff to meet and exchange views.
+- staff changes (e.g. any long term staff changes) - playtime arrangements - lunchtime arrangements - learning planned for each class - aspects of school life under review and development - working with agencies such as, the educational psychologist, therapists or the school nursing service, to support parents and carers in meeting individual children's needs - providing opportunities for families and staff to meet and exchange views.
 This includes parent teacher appointments and curriculum evenings - providing opportunities for families and staff to meet more informally e.g. at social events